 17 rounds based on classical themesarranged by Douglas CoombesDouglas Coombes has taken themes from classical composers Beethoven, Bizet, Handel, Haydn, Humperdinck, Mendelssohn, Mozart, Purcell, Smetana and Sullivan.
 In many cases he has adapted or translated existing Words to fit the themes represented and has extended the melodies to enable each to be sung as a 3-part round, with the exception of Hallelujah (Handel) which can be performed as a 4-part round.
 These are easy to teach and make ideal warm-up material for any choir.
 Good too as the basis for introducing structure in pre-GCSE work.KS2 & above [Scottish Levels C & above] & Adult.

 53 folksongs from around the world for UPPER voices.
 Unison with optional 2nd part & piano accompaniment arranged by Douglas Coombes.
 This bumper collection of folksongs from Australia, Austria, Brazil, Chile, Czechoslovakia, England, Germany, Greece, Guyana, Hungary, Ireland, Isle of Man, Israel, Italy, Mexico, Philippines, Poland, Russia, Samoa, Scotland, United States, Wales, West Indies is just the thing for class singing or for choir work.
 Each song has a proper introduction and coda, so it is also a ready-made concert item resource.
 Each song is effective performed in unison only, but the optional 2nd part adds an extra dimension when forces permit.
 The subject matter has a universal appeal for girls/boys or even adult choirs (SA).
-KS2/3 & adult [Scottish Levels C/D/E & adult]Price Piano Edition £12.95, Melody Edition £4.95
+KS2/3 & adult [Scottish Levels C/D/E & adult](Price Piano Edition £12.95, Melody Edition £4.95)

-Teacher's Book, Melody Part & TapeWords & arrangements Douglas CoombesDesigned to provide a way into listening to music, well-known themes by famous composers including Beethoven, Bizet, Dvorak, Grieg, Haydn, Mendelssohn, Offenbach, Rimsky-Korsakov, Saint-Saëns, Vivaldi and folk tunes which occur in works by Copland, Tchaikovsky and Vaughan Williams have been turned into songs.
+Teacher's Book, photocopiable Melody part & downloadable performances of each songArranged by Douglas CoombesDesigned to provide a way into listening to music, well-known themes by famous composers including Beethoven, Bizet, Dvorak, Grieg, Haydn, Mendelssohn, Offenbach, Rimsky-Korsakov, Saint-Saëns, Vivaldi and folk tunes which occur in works by Copland, Tchaikovsky and Vaughan Williams have been turned into songs.
 Learn the songs and then, from your own library of recordings, listen to the orchestral work from which the themes come.
 A great way of introducing classical music!
-The song-pack contains a teacher's book (piano accompaniments and notes on the works) as well as photocopiable melody parts for the pupils and a cassette which contains full performances of all 20 songs.
-The recording has been arranged so that the accompaniments can be isolated and used where no pianist is available.
+The song-pack contains a teacher's book (piano accompaniments and notes on the works) as well as photocopiable melody parts for the pupils.
+Full performances of all 20 songs are available to download - see below.
 Suitable KS 2-3.
-Scottish Levels B-E. Book & tape
+Scottish Levels B-E. Dowload The Tracks

 Ideas for improving the quality of singing in class and choir by Gordon Pearce Written by an Inspector for the Performing Arts, who is also an examiner in Singing for the Guildhall School of Music, this new book sets out to explain the aims and ideals of good singing and provides warm-ups breathing exercises diction exercises some important "do's and don'ts" identifying common faults photos showing good posture and mouth shapes choosing repertoire what to bear in mind during rehearsals & performance useful organisations As far as possible Gordon Pearce has avoided technical jargon and detailed physical analysis.
 With the increased importance of singing within the National Curriculum in Music 2000, this book offers practical help with a simplicity of approach which all will find invaluable and user-friendly.
 Suitable for all Key Stages/Scottish Levels.